dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 [![A simple PHP-based file upload tool](img/uploader_screen_upload.png)](img/uploader_screen_upload.png)

-After uploading a file validate it has been stored locally in the container by following the link *List Uploaded Files* in the browser.
+After uploading a file validate it has been stored successfully by following the link *List Uploaded Files* in the browser.

 Let's see how this is stored locally in the container.